 Prevent diarrhea in your cat by:

-- Quarantining any new cats from resident cats until veterinary exam.
+- Quarantining any new cats from resident cats until the veterinary exam.

-- Making sure kittens get all their vaccinations, dewormings, and diagnostics.
+- Make sure kittens get all their vaccinations, dewormings, and diagnostics.

 - Keeping cats current on flea and parasite control programs.